-DATED, 2005
+DATED . ' 2005

-INSERT LABEL
+Signature of Shareholder

 Signature of Shareholder

-Signature of Joint Shareholder, if any
+Signature of Joint Shareholder, if a ny

 (If signed in a fiduciary capacity, please give full fiduciary title.
 If signed by a corporation, sign the full corporate name followed by the signature of the duly authorized officer.
 If signed by an agent, attach the instrument authorizing the agent to execute the proxy or a photocopy thereof.)